Carbon monoxide emission lines reveal an inverted atmosphere in the ultra hot Jupiter WASP-33 b consistent with an eastward hot spot: Observations and data processing

-\item Alignment of spectra (see Fig.~\ref{fig:postprocessing}, panel 2): instrumental flexure and changes in air mass cause sub-pixel drift of the spectra across the detector.
-We need to align the spectra to correct for this effect.
-We use the first spectrum of every night as a reference spectrum.
-This reference spectrum is cross-correlated with each frame.
-We fit a Gaussian to this the cross-correlation function (CCF) to determine the drift on a sub-pixel level for each frame.
-We then shift each spectra using linear interpolation to align them with the reference spectra.
+\item Alignment of spectra (see Fig.~\ref{fig:postprocessing}, panel 2): effects such as instrumental flexure, variation of the air mass or misalignment of the star on the spectrograph slit, can all cause sub-pixel drift of the spectra across the detector.
+We need to align the spectra to correct for these effects, else they will leave residuals later in the telluric line removal procedure.
+We did not fit a telluric model to each spectrum directly, as this adds the complication that the telluric model needs to match the observing conditions for each frame well.
+Instead we use the data themselves as a reference: the first spectrum of every night is used as a reference spectrum, thus the alignment will be in the telluric rest frame of the first spectrum.
+The alignment procedure is done in three steps.
+Firstly, the reference spectrum is cross-correlated with each frame.
+Secondly, we fit a Gaussian to the cross-correlation function (CCF) to determine the drift on a sub-pixel level for each frame.
+Finally, we then shift each spectra using linear interpolation to align them with the reference spectra.